-Pinout changes from Autopilot 1x 4.8
+Pinout changes from Autopilot 1x 4.5

-The pinout for the 4.12 version features several important changes from the 4.8.
+The pinout for 4.5 and 4.8 versions are very similar, but they have several differences.
 To prevent any confusion, the following table shows the pinout for both versions.
-The different pins are marked with \triangle , all the rest have the same function.
+The different pins are marked with Λ , all the rest have the same function.